History

 Hope Again

-The environmental group went out of business, the city did not replace the large amount of grant money that the group had lost, and another period of decline set in.
+But the environmental group went out of business, the city did not replace the large amount of grant money that the group had lost, and another period of decline set in.
 This did not, however, stop the few city residents who knew about the Preserve from continuing to enjoy its beauty; nor a few grassroots groups from organizing clean-ups and outings for children.

 Brother Yusuf Burgess